Q: When is it OK to give juice to my baby?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But today, as we’ve learned more, the thinking has shifted.
-If your child is under age 1, you should limit or avoid giving her juice altogether.
+Times changed and now, if your child is under age 1, you should limit or avoid giving them juice altogether.
 Typically high in sugar and low in fiber, juice offers limited nutritional value for babies.

-If your infant has constipation, however, your pediatrician might recommend offering small amounts of 100 percent apple, pear or prune juice to help get things moving.
+If your infant has constipation, however, your pediatrician might recommend offering small amounts of 100% apple, pear or prune juice to help get things moving.
 It’s always best to check with your pediatrician first if you have questions about what foods to offer your baby and in what amounts.

-Once children reach their first birthday, you can consider giving them 100 percent fresh pasteurized or reconstituted juice in moderation.
+Once children reach their first birthday, you can consider giving them 100% fresh pasteurized or reconstituted juice in moderation, but it’s also reasonable (and healthy!) to continue to abstain and instead focus on consuming fresh fruits and vegetables.

-I suggest limiting it to 4 ounces per day or less for toddlers ages 1-3.
-For children ages 4-6, limit to 4-6 ounces per day.
+I suggest limiting it to 4 ounces per day or less for toddlers ages 1 to 3.
+For children ages 4 to 6, limit to 4 to 6 ounces per day.
 Offer one cup per day or less for older children ages 7 to 18.

 — Pediatrician Kimberly Churbock, MD